GrahamDo/WeatherTooter/README.md

 Pull the code and build it for your preferred platform.
 I've tested it on both Windows x64 and Ubuntu 23.04 x64.

-Edit the <code>toot-template.txt</code> file and make sure you're happy with what the toot will look like.

 Then open a terminal and run the following for each setting to configure everything:

 <code>WeatherTooter --set &lt;setting&gt; &lt;value&gt;</code>